-The project site does not contain any federally protected wetlands and would not be subject to regulations covered under Section 404 of the Clean Water Act; therefore, no impact would occur.
+The project site does not contain any federally protected wetlands and would therefore have no impacts to them.
+Therefore, the proposed project would not be subject to regulations covered under Section 404 of the Clean Water Act.

 Impact BIO-4 Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?